 Things to Avoid Before or After Getting the Typhoid Vaccine

-Before giving your child a typhoid vaccine, keep these things in mind:
+Before giving your child the typhoid vaccine, keep these things in mind:

 - This vaccine cannot be given if your child is allergic to any component of the vaccine.
 The doctor must be made aware of allergies if any, much before the vaccination is given.

-- Your child must not be even moderately ill at the time of getting a vaccination.
+- Your child must not be even moderately ill at the time of getting the vaccination.

 - Anyone who has had a severe reaction to the previous dose of the same vaccine should not be given another dose.

 Although the typhoid vaccine is absolutely safe, your child may develop a fever for a day or two after the vaccine is taken.
 You need not panic.
 Visit the doctor immediately if the fever persists for too long.

 What Happens If Your Child Misses the Dose

 If you are worried that your toddler may have missed the vaccine at 9 months, don’t worry – you can still give it to her before she turns one.
-Moreover, TCV can be given to your child any time after the age of 2 years.
-Oral typhoid vaccine can be given after a child turns 6 years of age.
-Ask your paediatrician for more information.
+Moreover, TCV can be given to your child at any time.

 Possible Risks and Side-Effects of the Vaccine